 Software as a service (SaaS) has become ubiquitous, and thus the market is flooded with competition.
 How do you increase positive word-of-mouth referrals concerning your company’s services?
 How can you make customers incentivized to recommend your service to others?

 Let us touch upon five of the most successful customer referral programs for SaaS companies in recent history, and what methods worked for them.
+We will try to inspire you with your upcoming SaaS referral programs and recommend what referral software for SaaS to consider.
+Customer referral program ideas are waiting for you!

 What is a referral program?